mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 Check with your financial institution to confirm if any of these reasons apply.
 If they don't apply, contact [GitLab Support](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293).

+### Cloud Licensing not working

+Cloud license data is encrypted via SSL/TLS and transmitted to `customers.gitlab.com` port 443.

+If Cloud Licensing is not working as expected, verify that:

+- `customers.gitlab.com` address resolves and is accessible from your Gitlab instance
+- `104.46.106.135` port 443 is not blocked by your firewall or network restrictions